Biographies

 Rob completed his MSc in Public Administration in 1988 at the University of Twente in the Netherlands and completed his PhD on Arthritis Patient Education there in 1998.
 He has worked at the Department of Psychology of the University of Twente in health psychology with a particular emphasis on arthritis patient education programmes.
 Between 1999 and 2005 he worked at the Centre for Reviews and Dissemination at the University of York, first as a reviewer and later as a Reviews Manager, where he managed technology assessments undertaken on behalf of the National Institute for Health and Clinical Excellence (NICE).

-Rob joined Kleijnen Systematic Reviews (KSR) in 2006 as a Reviews Manager.
-He has worked as a clinical effectiveness reviewer and has undertaken and managed systematic reviews on many topics including: cancer, chronic pain, diabetes, psychological interventions and general health status measures.
-At KSR Rob coordinates reviews of the clinical and cost effectiveness of health care interventions for the National Institute for Health Research (NIHR) Health Technology Assessment Programme on behalf of a range of policy makers, including NICE.
+Rob worked at Kleijnen Systematic Reviews (KSR) between 2006 and 2022 as a Reviews Manager.
+He has undertaken and managed systematic reviews on many topics including: cancer, chronic pain, diabetes, psychological interventions and general health status measures.
+At KSR Rob coordinated reviews of the clinical and cost effectiveness of health care interventions for the National Institute for Health Research (NIHR) Health Technology Assessment Programme on behalf of a range of policy makers, including NICE.

 His research interests are in the use of systematic reviewing methods within health technology assessments, to support decision making.
 He has an interest in the issues around the systematic reviewing of educational interventions.